 Background for 2015 Employment Agreement.
 In early 2015, the Compensation Committee initiated discussions with the Chief Executive Officer about continuing, modifying or creating a new employment agreement and long-term performance incentives for the Chief Executive Officer.
-It initiated these discussions despite the 2014 "Say on Pay" vote receiving 95% approval because, under the 2011 Employment Agreement, either the Company or the Chief Executive Officer had the obligation to notify the other by September 30, 2015, if the automatic one year renewal of the employment in the 2011 Employment Agreement would take effect or not as of June 30, 2016.
+It initiated these discussions despite the 2014 "Say on Pay" vote receiving 95% approval because, under the 2011 Employment Agreement, either the Company or the Chief Executive Officer had the obligation to notify the other by September 30, 2015, if the automatic one-year renewal of the employment in the 2011 Employment Agreement would take effect or not as of June 30, 2016.
 In the view of the Compensation Committee, relying upon this automatic one-year renewal feature was not in the Company's best interests, because an additional one-year term did not provide long-term stability for the Company; during any one-year renewal of the 2011 Employment Agreement, there would be no further long-term equity incentive awards; and during any one-year renewal the previously negotiated voluntary caps on the Chief Executive Officer's annual incentive bonus compensation would have to be revisited and further extended.
-The Compensation Committee, as well as your Board of Directors, was aware of periodic inquiries from the Company's dealers, distributors, suppliers, business partners and employees about the Chief Executive Officer's long-term commitment to the Company, which the Compensation Committee felt might risk uncertainty and unwarranted disruption in their relationships with the Compensation practices have evolved since the time the 2011 Employment Agreement was initiated, especially in the approach to incentive bonus compensation and long-term performance equity incentives.
+The Compensation Committee, as well as your Board of Directors, was aware of periodic inquiries from the Company's dealers, distributors, suppliers, business partners and employees about the Chief Executive Officer's long-term commitment to the Company, which the Compensation Committee felt might risk uncertainty and unwarranted disruption in their relationships with the Company.
+In addition, the Compensation Committee appreciated from its leading shareholders advisory firms, as well as public commentary that executive compensation performance equity incentives.